Knee Ligament Injury: Symptoms, Treatment, and the Right Knee Support

 - Difficulty walking up stairs or fully extending the leg joints

-- Often a noticeable sound when the ligament tears
+- Often an audible sound when a cruciate ligament ruptures

-Ligament injuries are classified into three grades depending on the extent of the injury:
+Cruciate ligament injuries are classified into three degrees depending on the extent of the injury:

-- Grade 1: Minor injury with localized pain but limited functional impairment.
+- Grade 1: Minor injury with local pain, but limited functional impairment

-- Grade 2: More significant injury with instability and some dysfunction in the knee.
+- Grade 2: Major injury with instability and some knee dysfunction

-- Grade 3: Complete rupture of the ligament with extensive instability and functional impairment.
+- Grade 3: Complete rupture of the cruciate ligament with extensive instability and functional impairment

-The best treatment for a ligament injury depends on the extent of the damage and the patient's specific conditions.
+The best treatment for a cruciate ligament injury depends on the extent of the injury and the patient's specific conditions.
 Below is a summary of the most common options:

 Behandlingsmetod | Beskrivning | Lämplig för |